nicolasjhampton/python_tutorial_game_project/step3.md

 So, do we need to understand all that to use UserMixin?
 No, not at all.
 In fact, except as a learning tool, all that info overload was pretty useless, really.
-BUT, now we do know what properties the tests have to look for.
-And we missed it!
-So let's quick write those test...
+Basically, UserMixin is just a quick way to make sure our users have properties and methods flask-login needs to use.
+BUT, now we do know what properties and methods the tests have to look for.
+And we missed most of them!
+So let's quick write those tests...

 ```python